-Proponents of developments with allocation expiring this year, as well as new developments, that returned the application, and paid the required fee, were included within the annual review and assessment; those who did not, were not included as part of the process and will not be receiving any recommendation for capacity at this time.
+Proponents of developments with allocation expiring this year, as well as new developments, that returned the application and paid the required fee, were included within the annual review and assessment; those who did not, were not included as part of the process and will not be receiving any recommendation for capacity at this time.
 If developers or proposals seek to move forward and obtain allocation through the year, an evaluation of available capacity would be undertaken based on the circumstances and relative to existing approved allocation at that time.
-As outlined in the Servicing Allocation Policy and By-law, projects receiving servicing allocation as new draft approval of subdivisions will receive an allocation deadline of three years (2026); existing draft approvals of subdivision will receive an allocation deadline of two years (2025); site plans will receive an allocation deadline of two years (2025); and most developments previously allocated capacity and have been extended by the General Manager, Community and Development Services have been given an allocation deadline of one year (2024).
+As outlined in the Servicing Allocation Policy and By-law, projects receiving servicing allocation as new draft approval of subdivisions will receive an allocation deadline of three years (2027); existing draft approvals of subdivision will receive an allocation deadline of two years (2026); site plans will receive an allocation deadline of two years (2026); we plans will receive an allocation deadline of two years (2026); site plans will receive an allocation and the developments previously allocated capacity and have been extended by the General Manager, Community and Development Services have been given an allocation deadline of one year (2025).

-This latest report completes an evaluation of all proposed developments and their request for servicing capacity and has been prepared jointly by the Planning & Development and Engineering & Capital Works Divisions.
+This latest report completes an evaluation of all proposed developments and their request for servicing capacity and has been prepared jointly by the Planning & Development Division and the Engineering & Capital Works Department.
 The purpose of this report is to:

-implement the County's Servicing Allocation Policy and By-law;
+- implement the County's Servicing Allocation Policy and By-law; - provide an update about the status of servicing capacity at the various water and wastewater treatment plants;

-- provide an update about the status of servicing capacity at the various water and wastewater treatment plants; - provide an update about the status of development projects that have previously received servicing allocation; - recommend servicing allocation consistent with the approved scoring system to provide some current developments with the opportunity to proceed within a defined timeline; and - provide comment on approved extensions to development projects that previously received servicing allocation where appropriate.
+- provide an update about the status of development projects that have previously received servicing allocation; - recommend servicing allocation consistent with the approved scoring system to provide some current developments with the opportunity to proceed within a defined timeline; and - provide comment on approved extensions to development projects that previously received servicing allocation where appropriate.

-Under the current allocation formula, a single unit for all water requests and a single unit for wastewater requests have been established at 0.9 m3/day of wastewater and 2.0 m3/day for water which was derived from actual per capita usage investigations.
-For comparison purposes, it should be noted that wastewater generation is based on an average day flow values and water demand is based on a max day flow values.
+Under the current allocation formula, a single unit for requests have been established at 0.86 m3/day of wastewater and 0.63 m3/day for water which was derived from actual per capita usage investigations across the County.
+For comparison purposes, it should be noted that water and wastewater allocations are based on average day flow values.